urbit/urbit/urb/zod/pub/docs/dev/hoon/leap-in/subscriptions.md

 arg]`".
 This is fairly dense code, but what it's doing is straightforward.

-`source` should now makes sense.  `sink` is a little longer, but not much more complicated.
+`:source` should now makes sense.  `:sink` is a little longer, but not much more complicated.

-In `sink`, our definition of of `++move` is different.
+In `:sink`, our definition of of `++move` is different.
 All moves start with a `bone`, and we conventionally refer to the second half as the "card", so that we can say a move is an action that sends a card along a bone.

 We have two kinds of cards here:  we `%peer` to start a subscription, and we `%pull` to stop it.
 Both of these are